AntoineZen/SeS/report/source/lab5_notes.rst

-Lab 5: Install last version of OpenSSH
+Lab 5: Hardening Linux
 ======================================

+This lab is about installing the latest version of OpenSSH with the correct options to ensure maximum security.
+We also check that the source package is issued by the right developer to avoid installing untrusted software.

 Question 1 : Check the signature of OpenSSH source package
 ----------------------------------------------------------